Certified Professional in Age-Friendly Health Care (CPAFH) Review Course: Live Webinar

 Scholarships

-IHI is pleased to offer a limited number of free and 25% scholarships to assist with program registration costs for those working in:
+IHI is pleased to offer a limited number of 15%, 25%, and 50% scholarships to assist with program registration costs for those working in:

 • Independent, United States Federally Qualified Health Centers (FQHCs) that are not affiliated with a hospital or health system